Integrations

 BP handles Medicare claims and patient billing; Xero (or MYOB) handles the practice’s books.
 The integration that needs to exist:

-What this gives the practice is a single accurate view of revenue per provider per day — instead of a fortnightly reconciliation between three reports that never quite agree.
+What the practice gets is a single accurate view of revenue per provider per day — instead of a fortnightly reconciliation between three reports that never quite agree.
 The trick is doing it without forcing the bookkeeper to learn a new tool.

 Pattern 4 — Patient portal / clinical communication